 No plant evokes an image of the tropics more than a palm tree, with its slender trunk and feather-like fronds that sway gently in the breeze.
 But with nearly 3,000 species in existence, not all palms are alike.
-If you live in a region that is suitable for growing palm trees, it's helpful to know which ones are best for front and back yards.
+If you live in a region that is suitable for growing palm trees, it's helpful to know which ones are best for back yards.
 Things to consider: ultimate height, size of property, what it will be planted near, soil conditions, and leaf or fruit drop.

 These evergreen trees feature either fan-shaped (palmate) or feather-shaped (pinnate) compound leaves, or fronds.
 Palmate leaves—also known as fan palm leaves—have leaflets that radiate from the leaf's base.
 More of the cold-hardy palms have palmate leaves.
 Pinnates, aka feather palm leaves, have two rows of leaflets on each side of a stem.

 We've researched palm trees to come up with some of the best ones for residential landscapes.
 One thing they have in common: they aren't the giant palms that line boulevards or glamorize casino entrances.

 Botanical name: Dypsis lutescens